COVID-19 Vaccine Now Available

 What vaccine(s) are you offering?

 We are currently offering the Moderna vaccine, which is authorized for populations age 18 and older.
-Pfizer is the only vaccine authorized for 16 and 17 year olds.
+Pfizer is the only vaccine authorized for those 12 and older at this time.
 All three vaccines currently available in the United States have been proven highly effective and safe.
-People are encouraged to get vaccinated with whatever option becomes available to them first.
-Those seeking Pfizer or Johnson & Johnson vaccines should consider alternative options by calling 211 or the City of Milwaukee Health Department at (414) 286-6800.
+Adults are encouraged to get vaccinated with whatever option becomes available to them first.
+Those seeking Pfizer (2 dose) or Johnson & Johnson (1 dose) vaccines should consider alternative options by calling 211 or searching at www.vaccines.gov.

 How many shots do I need?